 Products are created for the people, by the people.

 When it comes to software apps, there are many different types of apps such as web apps, mobile apps, hybrid apps, etc. Certain type of apps works better for certain target customer.
 For example, a mobile app is best suited for younger generation as most of them use mobile devices compared to web.
 So, understanding the target customer is key to building right type of application.

 When it comes to technology, there are many frameworks, stacks, programing languages, etc. Depending upon the type of app, the frameworks, technical stacks and infrastructure changes.
 The type of application should drive the technology selection and frameworks.

 Additionally, when it comes to user experience or interfaces there are many different types and standards.
-Certain type of interfaces works for certain type of target audience.
+Certain type of interfaces works for certain type of target audience and apps.
 Similarly, there are also compliance and regulatory standards that your app must adhered to.
 For example, if your app is targeted for people with disabilities, then the standards such WCAG or ADA may be applicable.
 By knowing your customers, developers can use appropriate user interfaces (navigations, gestures, fonts, etc.) and standards.

-As you can see, the user or customer profile is key to building the right type of app, choosing right frameworks, building right infrastructure, and so forth.
+The user or customer profile is key to building the right type of app, choosing right frameworks, building right infrastructure, and so forth.
 Collecting a few details such as demographics, attitudes, behaviors, expectations and interactions, will help you to better understand the customer.
 More you know about your customer, is better.
 Spending the time upfront is well worth it.

 If your app supports multiple types such as buyers and sellers in a marketplace platform, be sure to capture each user type.
 By collecting profiles for each user type, you can build necessary features that satisfies each type.
 Please click here to download a user profile template.